 Why RTR Matters

-It’s not an equal playing field until your players get on it.
+It’s not an equal playing field until your players get onto it.

 In the 21st century, America’s urban school districts face unique challenges, from the legacies of the desegregation struggle, to the problems of poverty, to the growing diversity of student populations representing many cultures, languages and needs.